AstraProtocol/astra-bridges/README.md

 Then modify the `.env` file with your appropriate variables.

-Run test with following CLI:
+Run tests with following CLI:

 ```shell
 npx hardhat test